7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Lacking confidence at first

-So naturally, the brain gravitates toward areas where you already feel “good enough” or competent.
+So it’s only natural that your brain is drawn toward situations where you already feel “good enough” or capable.

-But growth almost always requires a phase of temporary incompetence.
+But growth almost always involves a period of temporary incompetence.

-If you are rarely in situations where you feel new, stretched, or challenged, it’s often a sign that you’re avoiding discomfort — not randomly, but through repeated habit.
+If you rarely find yourself feeling new, stretched, or challenged, it’s often a sign that you’re avoiding discomfort — not by accident, but through a pattern that has become familiar over time.

 4. You Feel Busy, But Not Progressing